 LIVE Digital content for DP – Diploma Programme educators can access dedicated subject websites for approaches to teaching and learning, global politics and environmental systems and societies.
-Each website on the OCC includes subject guide, videos, teacher support material, and practical examples.
+Each website programme resource centre includes subject guide, videos, teacher support material, and practical examples.

 IN PLANNING Results extra – An enhanced reporting service providing five-years of DP and CP candidate results by programme, group, subject, paper/component and more.
 Schools will be able to provide feedback to candidates and to determine teaching strengths/areas for teacher education.